The American Academy of Anti-Aging Medicine is proud to present the first and only existing Fellowship in Integrative Cancer Therapy.

 The negative influences of dietary components such as sugar, omega-6 fatty acids, iron and copper on the immune system of the cancer patient are reviewed.
 This module also conveys the importance of avoiding malnutrition and providing adequate hydration, as well as the role that diet plays in genomic methylation.

-Module VIII - Nutritional Integrative Cancer Therapies
+Module VIII - Novel Integrative Cancer Therapies

 This module conveys the role of nutrients in cancer therapy, including those that can increase or decrease the effectiveness of radiation and chemotherapy, inhibit cancer-dependent enzymes, cause apoptosis of cancer cells, inhibit tumor invasion or promote immune enhancement.
 Also discussed are nutrient and herb interactions with conventional cancer therapies.